 Perhaps the most widely known buffer overflow vulnerability is Heartbleed.
-It surfaced in 2014 as a critical vulnerability in a piece of software that is widely used – OpenSSL.
-Countless internet servers run by prominent companies such as Yahoo used the OpenSSL cryptography library to implement TLS (the transport layer security protocol).
+It surfaced in 2014 as a critical vulnerability in a piece of software that is widely used: OpenSSL.
+Countless internet servers run by prominent companies, such as Yahoo, used the OpenSSL cryptography library to implement TLS (the transport layer security) protocol.

 The risks are not limited to the technical corners of the internet.
-Popular applications are also at risk of buffer overflow exploits: popular chat app WhatsApp suffers from a buffer overflow vulnerability, formally filed as CVE-2019-3568 in May 2019.
+Popular applications are also at risk of buffer overflow exploits: popular chat app WhatsApp suffers from a buffer overflow vulnerability, which was filed as CVE-2019-3568 in May 2019.
 In this case, attackers were able to use the vulnerability to execute malicious code on a user’s mobile device by manipulating packets right at the start of a voice call.